 Individuals with diabetes have an elevated risk of developing many conditions of the eye.
 And should receive regular comprehensive eye exams to monitor eye health.
 Catching problems early vastly reduces the risk of significant vision loss.
 At Regional Eye Associates, one of our top priorities is to prevent blindness from diabetes.
 Our advanced technologies and our experienced eye care professionals make us a leading center in the region for diabetic eye care.

-Diabetic retinopathy, a complication of diabetes, is responsible for 12,000 to 24,000 new cases of blindness each year and is the leading cause of new cases of blindness in adults 20 to 74 years of age.
-According to the Centers for Disease Control, it is estimated that over 20 million Americans have diabetes.
+Diabetic retinopathy, a complication of diabetes, is responsible for 12,000 to 24,000 new cases of blindness each year.
+And is the leading cause of new cases of blindness in adults aged 20 to 74 years.
+The Centers for Disease Control estimated that over 20 million Americans have diabetes.

 Diabetes causes abnormal glucose metabolism as a result of decreased levels of insulin or insulin resistance.
-Increased levels of blood glucose are thought to have a structural and physiological effect on retinal capillaries (small blood vessels in the back of the eye), causing them to be both functionally and anatomically incompetent.
+Increased levels of blood glucose are thought to have a structural and physiological effect on retinal capillaries (small blood vessels in the back of the eye).
+Which causes them to be both functionally and anatomically incompetent.